zmahfuz0613/high-low-game/README.md

 1. For this assignment, you will be creating a High Low card game.
 1. Fork and Clone this repo and then `cd` into the cloned directory.
+1. run `npm install` to install the dependencies
 1. Open your files in your code editor.
 1. Complete all your work in `card_game.js`.
 1. Follow the pseudocode in the file to complete the game.